Taitava/silverstripe-assetcommitter/README.md

 But this is not always the reason for this error message.
 Unfortunately czproject/git-php does not report original error messages yelled by git (at least that's the case for czproject/git-php version 3.17.1).
 For further reference, please see [czproject/git-php issue #47](https://github.com/czproject/git-php/issues/47)

+I've customised the library (by subclassing `GitRepository` class and `GitException` exception) to add more information to `GitException`.
+You should be able to see a "Command output:" part in the exception's `message`, which contains descriptive error messages from git commands.

+I've also made [a pull request to bring my improvisations to the original library](https://github.com/czproject/git-php/pull/50).
+If it gets merged, I will remove my customisations from this module.

 ## TODO & BUGS
 ### For a 1.0 release: